A spectral sequence for spaces of maps between operads: Introduction

-of derived mapping spaces. \\ In the first part of the second chapter we set up a procedure to prove statements in categories of contravariant functors with levelwise weak equivalences.
-We show that every functor admits a weak equivalence from a free CW-functor, a more restrictive version of the CW-functors of Dror-Farjoun \cite{DF}.
-These are functors admitting a CW-decomposition into cells of the shape $\Hom(-,c) \times \Delta[k]$.
-We make use of this approximation to prove homotopy invariant properties about contravariant functors.
-More precisely we show that we can verify such a property by showing it for representable functors and homotopy pushouts and disjoint unions of functors with the property in question.
-Our first application of this principle is the following statement. \begin{lemo} The above tower of derived mapping spaces converges, i.e. for all dendroidal spaces $X$ and $Y$ the induced map
+of derived mapping spaces. \\ In section~\ref{subsec-towconst} we set up a ``d\'evissage'' mechanism for proving homotopical statements in categories of contravariant functors (with values in $\sSet$) with levelwise weak equivalences.
+We show that every functor admits a weak equivalence from a free CW-functor, a more restrictive instance of the concept of CW-functor in Dror-Farjoun \cite{DF}.
+These are functors admitting a CW-type decomposition into cells of the shape $\Hom(-,c) \times \Delta[k]$.
+We make use of this approximation to prove certain homotopical properties for contravariant functors.
+More precisely we show that we can verify such a property by showing that it holds for representable functors and that it persists under formation of homotopy pushouts and disjoint unions.
+Our first application of this principle is the following statement.
+(Admittedly this is unsurprising, and it might have shorter proofs and might be regarded as obvious by some readers.) \begin{lemo} \emph{(= Lemma~\ref{TowerConvergence}, Corollary~\ref{corfilt}.)} The above tower of derived mapping spaces converges, i.e., for all dendroidal spaces $X$ and $Y$ the induced map

 is a weak homotopy equivalence. \end{lemo} Under additional assumptions on our objects the homotopy fibers of this tower can be simplified.
 A dendroidal Segal space is called $1$-reduced if its values on the trivial tree and the $0$-corolla are points and its value on the $1$-corolla is contractible.
 The most important example is the dendroidal nerve of a $1$-reduced simplicially enriched operad $P$.
 These are operads $P$ that only have one object and satisfy $P(0) = *$ and $P(1) \simeq *$.
-This notion still captures our original motivation since all $E_n$ operads and many more are $1$-reduced.
-In this setting we can restrict to an easier category $\sodSet$.
-This is closely related to the category $\sdSet$ of dendroidal spaces, but it is based on a category of reduced trees $\overline{\Omega}$ invented in \cite{BW15} by Boavida-Weiss. \\ Using this model we define operadic boundary and coboundary objects similar to the latching and matching objects from the theory of Reedy categories.
-Writing $[k]$ for the linear category on $k+1$ objects we define functors
+This notion still captures our most important examples since all $E_n$ operads and many more are $1$-reduced.
+In this setting we can, instead of working in the category $\sdSet$ of dendroidal spaces, restrict attention to an easier category $\sodSet$.
+This is based on a category of \emph{closed} trees $\Omega_{\cl}\subset\Omega$. \\ Using this model we define operadic boundary and coboundary objects reminiscent of the latching and matching objects, respectively, from the theory of Reedy categories.
+Let $\ccorl_k$ be the closed $k$-corolla, an important object of $\Omega_{\cl}$ with a preferred action of $\Sigma_k$.
+Evaluating objects in $\sodSet$ at $\ccorl_k$ gives a functor